importantimport/gumori/README.md

 | `pnpm build`   | Build your production site to `./dist/`       |
 | `pnpm preview` | Preview your build locally, before deploying  |

+## 🍴 Variations

+The variations of Gumori are listed here, it/they have different characteristics.
+PR to add yours is also welcome!

+- [Gumori You](https://github.com/importantimport/gumori-you) - 🖼️ Bringing Material Design 3 to the Astro Blog.

 ## 📝 License

 This work is free, it comes without any warranty.
 You can redistribute it and/or modify it under the